comooney711/DSPS_ACrossman/HW4/README.md

 Connor Mooney - https://github.com/comooney711 <br />

 ## Contributions
+Andrew Crossman:

+Derived the 'V^2 = 1/r' dependence on the velocity for a Newtonian framework of the galactic curve.

+Developed the code to answer problem 1 in in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf) and ensured that it was PEP8 compliant.

+Ben Flaggs:

+Read in and Cleaned up the galaxy data

+Derived the angular and physical size of M31 through computational analysis

+Drafted the `getradii` function

+Nik Korzoun:

+Drafted the `vratios` function

+Created the plots for the MW galaxy

+Managed code branches

+Connor Mooney:

+Assisted in developing the final draft of the `getradii` function

+Developed the `plotGal` function

 ## Summary
 1.**What was this homework about?
 Relate it to what we discussed in class.**